thuanhuynh89/Twitter-Bot/README.md

 bot5.js = if you receive a tweet from someone, your bot will auto reply tweet

+config.js = type in in twitter access keys; you need to provide phone number to twitter get these keys

+package.json = make sure to have when running node

 **to run these you need to download node.js, make sure to install node_module, change file directories in the code, and have your own twitter configuration keys**

 # node-js-getting-started